-The 6 Different “From” Addresses Inside Every Email (And Why They Don’t Match)
+The 6 Different “From” Addresses Inside Every Email

 The address you see in an email isn’t always the one that actually sent it.
 Behind every message are multiple “from” identities — each with a different technical role.
 Understanding them explains spam checks, bounces, and why email authentication exists at all.